ric2b/Vivaldi-browser/chromium/docs/adding_to_third_party.md

 To make sure the inclusion of a new third_party project makes sense for the Chromium project, you should first obtain
-[Chrome Eng Review](../ENG_REVIEW_OWNERS) approval.
-Please include the following information in an email to chrome-eng-review@google.com:
+[Chrome ATL](../ATL_OWNERS) approval.
+Please include the following information in an email to chrome-atls@google.com:
 * Motivation of your project
 * Design docs
 * Additional checkout size
+   * If the increase is significant (e.g., 20+ MB), can we consider limiting the files to be checked in?
 * Build time increase
+   * If the increase is significant (e.g., 30+ seconds), can we consider making this an optional build target?
 * Binary size increase on Android ([official](https://www.chromium.org/developers/gn-build-configuration) builds)
+   * Any 16 KB increase on Android is flagged on the build bots and justification is needed.
 * Binary size increase on Windows
+* Is this library maintained on all platforms that we will use it on?
+   * If not, will the Chrome org be expected to maintain this for some or all platforms?
+* Does it have any performance / memory implications (esp. on Android)?
+Was the library designed with intended use on Android?
+* Do we really need the library?
+Is there any alternative such as an existing library already in Chromium?
+If introducing a library with similar functionality as existing, will it be easy for another developer to understand which should be used where?
+Will you commit to consolidating uses in Chromium and remove the alternative libraries?
+* For desktop (Win/Mac/Linux/ChromeOS), does the dependency introduce closed source components (e.g., binaries, WASM binaries, obfuscated code)?
+If yes, please reach out to Chrome ATLs.

-Googlers can access [go/chrome-eng-review](https://goto.google.com/chrome-eng-review) and review existing topics in g/chrome-eng-review, and can also come to office hours to ask questions.
+Googlers can access [go/chrome-atls](https://goto.google.com/chrome-atls) and review existing topics in g/chrome-atls, and can also come to office hours to ask questions.

+### Rust

+Rust is allowed for third-party libraries as long as there is a business need, which includes the following:

+* The Rust implementation is the best (e.g., speed, memory, lack of bugs) or only existing implementation available for the third-party library.
+* The Rust implementation allows the operation to move to a higher privileged process, and this benefits the product by improving on guardrail metrics (e.g. through avoiding process startup, IPC overheads, or C++ memory-unsafety mitigations).
+* The Rust implementation can meaningfully reduce our expected risk of (memory/crashes/undefined behavior) bugs, when compared to the existing third-party library and related C++ code required to use the library.
+We realize assessing risk is quite complex and very nuanced.
+If this is the criteria by which the third-party library is being added, chrome-atls@google.com and chrome-rust@google.com may ask for more data.

+Support for third-party libraries written in Rust is in active development.
+If the library you wish to add is in Rust, reach out to chrome-rust@google.com first.

 ### A note on size constraints